-I’ve been promising this tutorial on How to Curl Shoulder Length Hair with a Curling Wand for AGES, and we finally got around to filming and editing and uploading this video to YouTube.
-PHEW!!!
+I’ve been promising this tutorial on How to Curl Shoulder Length Hair with a Curling Wand for ages, and we finally got around to filming and editing and uploading this video to YouTube.

 I wanted to learn how to curl my hair like this for ages and didn’t really know how, so one day I asked my hairdresser to teach me.
 It took some practice, but I finally got the hang of it, and now it only takes about 10 minutes to curl it after it’s dry.

-I like having the option of wearing my hair straight or curly, especially since it is so very thin.
-The curls give it so much more volume, which is nice!
+I like having the option of wearing my hair straight or curly, especially since it’s so thin.
+The curls give it so much more volume.

 The Products I Use: